Rostbif/GameManager/nodejs-app/README.md

    The application will be running on `http://localhost:3000`.
    To access the Mongo db through the terminal: docker exec -it <containerid:2a0a88555f6e> mongosh (before use the docker ps command to get the mongo container id)
-   If the script doesn't work correctly you should use rs.initiate() manually
+   If the script doesn't work correctly you should use rs.initiate() manually also you should create a userdb database in mongo in case it doesn't exist (or should implement it in the docker-compose file)

 ## API Endpoints